Creating a Series

 print(series)

 A DataFrame, on the other hand, is a two-dimensional labeled data structure, resembling a table with rows and columns.
-It forms the backbone of Pandas, enabling you to manipulate and analyze structured data efficiently.
+It forms the backbone of Pandas, helping you manipulate and analyze structured data efficiently.
 With DataFrames, you can perform sophisticated operations like slicing, merging, and pivoting data.

 # Creating a DataFrame